andreakfernandez10/Data-Science-Practicum-Project-AF/README.md

 #### 13. Details- Any information given from the team abou the injury

 ## Data Cleaning
 Since I compiled the dataset entirely, I knew there was not a lot of data cleaning that needed to be done.
 My dataset was on the smaller side so I couldn't omit any of the rows or columns that had errors so I made sure to fix any typos or date errors that occurred before getting further into my project.
-The main Injury dataset with all leagues did not contain any missing values, but the Premier League dataset did have 77 missing values.
+The main "Injury" dataset with all leagues did not contain any missing values, but the Premier League dataset did have 77 missing values.
 I decided to fix this issues by replacing the NA's with another character to prevent any issues.
 <p align="center">
 <img width="405" alt="Screen Shot 2021-06-25 at 8 18 35 PM" src="https://user-images.githubusercontent.com/60277706/123522381-26308400-d67a-11eb-8b6e-6b40d65848b6.png">
 </p>